 “If the primary benefit is convenience/replenishment, subscriptions present an opportunity to create an ongoing relationship with the customer, redefining the conventions of traditional retailer/consumer engagement.
 Subscription is a form of partnership, a new dimension that moves beyond the transaction.
 Subscription is therefore not simply a replacement of the in-store experience but rather an expansion to the way a retailer or brand can engage.”

 Time and again, it comes back to a value exchange based on first-party data.
-Consumers want great experiences.
-Unifying and activating first-party data can help you do just that.
+Consumers want great experiences, and first-party data that is unified and activate helps you do just that.
 It’s why the CDP hype is right up there with the return of House of Cards this fall.
 Well, among the right audience anyway.